ofemiashiru/CI_MS2_QSG/README.md

 ### Testing user stories

+- Please note that these screen recordings were taken before the play now buttons were added

 1. I want to play the QuickShot game.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |